 Colchester boasts everything you'd hope to find in an English village.
-The oldest recorded city in Britain (circa 5th century), this Essex town is filled with remarkable remnants of its storied past.
-A towering Norman castle, extensive Roman walls, and preserved timber homes are only a few must-see attractions.
+The oldest recorded city in Britain (circa 5th century), this Essex town is filled with remarkable remnants of its storied past and rewarding things to do.
+A towering Norman castle, extensive Roman walls, and preserved timber homes are only a few sightseeing highlights.

-Other unmissable sights are more modern in nature.
+Other unmissable places to visit are more modern in nature.
 These include a contemporary art museum, eclectic shops, and one of the country's best zoos, plus winding lanes that curve their way through the town center, lined with fashionable shops of all sizes and a vast array of tasty restaurants.

 Just slightly over two hours northwest of London, Colchester is a popular weekend destination for big city folk looking to unwind.
 A bustling arts scene means visitors won't be at a loss for entertainment.
 From concerts to theater performances to festivals, there's always something fun to do.

 Find out where to start your journey with our list of the top things to do in Colchester.

 - 1. Go Wild at the Colchester Zoo

 - 2. Unleash Your Inner History Buff at Colchester Castle

 - 3. Have a Picnic at Castle Park

 - 4. Destress at Beth Chatto's Plants & Gardens

 - 5. Catch a Show at Mercury Theatre